-With the 2013 Title 24 energy standards update, the prescriptive maximum U-factor for all fenestration (windows, glass doors, skylightis) has been reduced to 0.32 in all climate zones.
-The mandatory maximum u-factor for all fenestration has been reduced to 0.58.
-If the weighted average of all fenestration does not exceed 0.58 the project is in compliance.
+With the 2013 Title 24 energy standards update, the prescriptive maximum u-factor for all fenestration products (windows, glass doors, skylights) has been reduced to 0.32 in all climate zones.
+The mandatory maximum u-factor for manufactured fenestration products has been reduced to 0.58.
+If the prescriptive weighted average of fenestration does not exceed 0.58 the project is in compliance.
 Up to 10 ft2 of fenestration or 0.5% of the conditioned floor area (whichever is greater) is exempt from the maximum u-factor requirement.

 Several factors affect window performance.
 For windows with NFRC ratings, these performance features are accounted for in the U-factor and SHGC ratings: